postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/gitlab-ci.md

 Each time the pipeline runs, Newman runs the collections that contain your tests.
 You can view the results of your tests in Postman.
 You an also configure the [Postman cloud reporter](https://www.npmjs.com/package/newman-reporter-postman-cloud) to send detailed collection run information back to Postman.

-> Before you begin, make sure you’ve already [set up an integration](/docs/designing-and-developing-your-api/versioning-an-api/#connecting-a-repository) between your API version and GitLab.
+> Before you begin, make sure you’ve already [set up an integration](#configuring-a-gitlab-cicd-integration) between your API version and GitLab CI/CD.

 To generate configuration code for Newman: